Wren6991/tt02-whisk-serial-processor/README.md

 * SLL/SRL/SRA set `C` to the bit shifted out of the register
 * Loads/stores carry into `C` from the sum of the two address operands, *even if the sum is not used for the actual load/store address*

+(TODO should loads set the carry flag to bit 7?)

 ### Memory Accesses

 Load/store instructions move data between memory and the register file.
 This is a nonsequential SRAM access, followed by a nonsequential instruction fetch, so the best possible 16-bit load costs 16 + 1 + 24 + 1 + 16 + 24 + 1 = 84 cycles.
 (Fetch, pulse chip select high, load cmd + addr, sampling delay, load data, pulse chip select high, fetch cmd + addr, sampling delay.)